1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ## Sample Results

-For each pick in which the simulating team is not drafting, the program will ask the user to input opponents' selections:
+For each pick in which the simulating team or user is not drafting, the program will ask the user to input opponents' selections:

 ```console
 ROUND 1, PICK 3